-Hate crime and the toxic ideology spread by groups that traffic in the language of racial, sexual or religious superiority are again drawing attention in the wake of Sunday's deadly attack outside two Jewish centers in Kansas.
+Hate crime and the toxic ideology spread by groups that traffic in the language of racial, sexual or religious superiority are again drawing attention in the wake of Wednesday's deadly attack at a church in Charleston, South Carolina.

 But who are these groups and what are they trying to achieve?
 Are they carrying out violence or simply trying to instigate it?
 And who is most at risk of being victimized?

-Here, by the numbers, is a snapshot of hate crime in America in 2014:
+Here, by the numbers, is a snapshot of hate crime in America.

 How many 'hate groups' are there?

-There are 939 active hate groups in the United States - a 56 percent increase since 2000, according to the Southern Poverty Law Center.
-The number of such groups surged in response to President Barack Obama's election and the economic downturn - growing from 888 in 2008 to 1,007 in 2012 - before falling back slightly last year, according to Mark Potok, who tracks extremist groups for the SPLC.
-Members of these groups and others were involved in 5,796 "incidents" in 2012, the most recent year for which the FBI has compiled data.
-While that number declined from the 6,222 incidents reported in the prior year, 7,164 people were victimized.
+There were 784 active hate groups in the United States in 2014, according to the Southern Poverty Law Center.
+The number of such groups surged in response to President Barack Obama's election and the economic downturn — growing from 888 in 2008 to 1,007 in 2012 — before falling to 939 a year later and then the lowest level since 2005, according to Mark Potok, who tracks extremist groups for the SPLC.

 What is a hate crime?

 As defined by the Hate Crime Statistics Act of 1990, hate crimes are "crimes that manifest evidence of prejudice based on race, gender or gender identity, religion, disability, sexual orientation, or ethnicity."

 For reporting purposes, it does not matter whether or not the perpetrators of the crime were ever charged with a hate crime.